Indian agent: History

+Indian agents were also involved in Indian removal.

 In the 1830s, the primary role of Indian agents was to assist in commercial trading supervision between traders and Indians, while agents possessed the authority to both issue and revoke commercial trading licenses.

 In 1849, the Bureau of Indian Affairs decided to place the position of Indian agent under civilian jurisdiction.
-This came at a time when many white Americans saw the role of Indian agent as largely inefficient and dishonest in monetary and severalty dealings with various Indian tribes.
+This came at a time when many white Americans saw the role of Indian agent as largely inefficient and dishonest in monetary and severalty dealings with various Indian tribes.American legal historians Paul Finkelman and Tim Alan Garrison say that the Bureau of Indian Affairs faced many "accusations of dishonesty and mismanagement".

-Mid-late 19th century

 By 1850, many citizens had been calling for reform of the agents in the Bureau of Indian Affairs.

-Their wish had been granted when in 1869 the bureau created the civilian-controlled Board of Indian Commissioners.
-The board "never more deeply felt, that Indian agents should be appointed solely for merit and fitness for their work ... and should be retained in the service when they prove themselves to be efficient and helpful by their character and moral influence."
-This civilian run board was charged "with responsibility for supervising the disbursement of Indian appropriations" from state and federal governments.
-However, the United States Army command was extremely dissatisfied of the transfer of the Bureau of Indian Affairs from the Department of War to the Department of the Interior by 1849, so they began to make public complaints about the corruptive nature of the civilian presence in the job of Indian agent.
+In 1849, the Bureau of Indian Affairs was transferred from the Department of War to the Department of the Interior.
+Army officials objected to the transfer, citing the corrupting nature of civilian presence.
 Despite its deeply felt convictions that its Indian agents were appointed and removed on merit, the civilian Board of Commissioners was frequently deemed corrupt, portrayed derogatorily in print and propaganda, and inadvertently assumed the scapegoat for the perceived inefficiency of Indian-White affairs: the Indian agent.

+In 1869 the bureau created the civilian-controlled Board of Indian Commissioners.
+This civilian-run board was charged "with responsibility for supervising the disbursement of Indian appropriations" from state and federal governments.

-By the late 19th century, the job title of Indian agent began to change slightly in the wake of the recent attempts to 'civilize' Indians, assimilating them into American culture.
+By the late 19th century, the responsibilities of Indian agents began to change slightly in the wake of the recent attempts to 'civilize' Indians, assimilating them into American culture.
 Despite the public scorn for the agents, the Indian Office stated that the "chief duty of an agent is to induce his Indian to labor in civilized pursuits.
 To attain this end every possible influence should be brought to bear, and in proportion as it is attained ... an agent is successful or unsuccessful."